Using the CookieConsent

 How does the cookie consent banner affect other content of the service?

 There may be elements or content on your service that do not work properly until the user has given consent to optional cookies.
 It is recommended to either hide this content or show clear error messages at the position of these elements that indicate why they are not available.
+The component also offers a functionality to open cookie settings and highlight the needed consents for requested content.

 What happens after the user has accepted or denied the optional cookies?